TheNachoBIT/TheRetroFunkProject/README.md

 COPYRIGHT WARNING:
 This project has two licenses:
 - The "Geometria Engine" uses the MIT License (see the "LICENSE" file).
-- The "RetroFunk Project" uses the GPLv3 License (see the "RFP-LICENSE" file).
+- The "RetroFunk Project" uses its own GPLv3 License with other conditions attached (see the "RFP-LICENSE" file).

 # The RetroFunk Project